Azure/co-op-translator/README.md

 **Co-op Translator** is a Python package designed to automate multilingual translations for your projects using advanced Large Language Model (LLM) technology and Azure AI Services.
 This project aims to simplify the process of translating content into multiple languages, making it accessible and efficient for developers.

-By integrating Co-op Translator into your workflow, developers can effortlessly manage multilingual support while focusing on core functionalities.
+By integrating Co-op Translator into your workflow, you can effortlessly manage multilingual support while focusing on core functionalities.

 Here is an example of how Co-op Translator can be used to translate text in images and markdown files in your project: